My mechanic/dealership says that you can’t reprogram, re-code, or swap a used BMW ECU between cars. How can you help me?

 If you Repair my ECU, do you I need to “re-flash”, "re-code" or “re-program” the ECU before installing back into my car?

 No. ECU re-programming is not required because most repairs are done on the hardware parts and not on the software programming.
-Which means, the programming of the ECU will never be altered.
+Once we repair your unit, it will be 100% "Plug and Play".